elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 Our test should pass right out of the box!

-To shutdown the registry, we are simply sending a `:shutdown` signal to its process when our test finishes.
+We don't need to explictly shut down the registry because it will receive a `:shutdown` signal when our test finishes.
 While this solution is ok for tests, if there is a need to stop a `GenServer` as part of the application logic, it is best to define a `stop/1` function that sends a `call` message causing the server to stop:

 ```elixir
   ## Client API